 Since the close of 2015 Peter Ydeen has been photographing at night in the Easton Pennsylvania area.
 Starting with images of George Tice’s elegant night shots in mind, it soon matured into much more than he had expected.
 The night has it’s own visual rules, it’s own color wheel, and it’s own ethereal presence.
 City lighting is meant to light up objects in much the same way you would light a still life or a stage set.
 Coupled with the pink light emitted by the odd sodium vapor street lights, Easton becomes a silent city of lit stages, all in unreal color and shadow.
 Every space acts as a reflection of the people who made it.
 An empty geometry, with its decades of formation, creates an unusual living lyricism; emphasized with paint stroke like diffractions, animated distortions and the occasional painted words which connect to the moment in our time.
 The project is both addictive and cathartic, and what started as an exercise, became an interaction with the quiet shapes and exotic lights in this sometimes forgotten city.

-“Easton Nights Two” and “Easton Nights Three” are continuations of “Easton Nights” starting the second year and third year of the series.
+“Easton Nights Two, Three and Four are continuations of “Easton Nights” corresponding to the continuing development of the series

 “Black White and Gray”